-Understanding IP Security Architecture requires in-depth knowledge about IP Security basics.
+Understanding IP Security Architecture requires in-depth knowledge of the basics of IP Security.
 IP Security (IPSec) is primarily a group of communication rules or protocols utilized to set up secure network connections.
 On the internet, we have the common standard called the internet protocol that governs how data travels across the internet.
 IPSec upgrades the overall protocol security by providing features like encryption and authentication.
-IPSec helps in ensuring that the data is encrypted at the source and decrypted at the destination.
-Moreover, it also performs verification of the data source.
+IP Security Architecture ensures that data is protected through IPSec encryption, securing it at the source and decrypting it at the destination using robust IPSec protocols.
+Moreover, it also verifies the data source.

 In this blog, let us study all about IP Security, its architecture, and the main protocols and components associated with it.